-- Article: Snow Can't Stop the Edward Scissorhands of Flying Cars, by Eric Adams, Wired, Jan.
+- Article: Snow Can't Stop the Edward Scissorhands of Flying Cars, Wired, Jan.
 10, 2019

 - Video: Beta Technologies eVTOL Air Taxi Prototype, Eric Adams, Jan.
 10, 2019

-- Video: Beta Technologies eVTOL Air Taxi Prototype, by Eric Adams, Jan 10, 2019
+- Video: Beta Technologies eVTOL Air Taxi Prototype, Eric Adams, Jan 10, 2019

-- Article: Beta Technologies, a Vermont Air Taxi Start-Up, Might Be About to Change the Aviation World, by Eric Adams, The Drive, Jan.
+- Article: Beta Technologies, a Vermont Air Taxi Start-Up, Might Be About to Change the Aviation World, The Drive, Jan.
 11, 2019

 - Article: Electric VTOL for Organs on Demand, Vertiflite, March/April 2019

-- Walkaround Photo Gallery: Visit to Beta's hangar in Plattsburgh, NY, Vertical Flight Society, April 1, 2019.
+- Photo Gallery: Visit to Beta's hangar in Plattsburgh, NY, Vertical Flight Society, Apr.
+1, 2019.